Active Learning-based Model Predictive Coverage Control: Proofs

 \begin{IEEEbiography}[{ }]{Anna Scampicchio} was born in 1993.
 She received in 2015 the Bachelor degree in Information Engineering and in 2017 the Masters degree in Automation Engineering, both cum laude, from the University of Padova.
 In 2017 she was awarded with the Roberto Rocca scholarship for her career during the Masters Degree.
 She held a visiting position at the Department of Applied Mathematics of University of Washington, Seattle, in 2019.
 In 2021 she received the Ph.D. in Information Engineering from the University of Padova, and now she is a postdoctoral researcher at the Institute for Dynamic Systems and Control, ETH Z{\"u}rich.
 Her research interests lie at the interplay among system identification, machine learning and control design. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Melanie N. Zeilinger} is an Associate Professor at ETH Zurich, Switzerland.
 She received the Diploma degree in engineering cybernetics from the University of Stuttgart, Germany, in 2006, and the Ph.D. degree with honors in electrical engineering from ETH Zurich, Switzerland, in 2011.
 From 2011 to 2012 she was a Postdoctoral Fellow with the Ecole Polytechnique Federale de Lausanne (EPFL), Switzerland.
 She was a Marie Curie Fellow and Postdoctoral Researcher with the Max Planck Institute for Intelligent Systems, Tübingen, Germany until 2015 and with the Department of Electrical Engineering and Computer Sciences at the University of California at Berkeley, CA, USA, from 2012 to 2014.
 From 2018 to 2019 she was a professor at the University of Freiburg, Germany.
-Her current research interests include safe learning-based control, as well as distributed control and optimization, with applications to robotics and human-in-the-loop control. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Andrea Carron} is a Senior Lecturer at ETH Zürich.
+Her current research interests include safe learning-based control, as well as distributed control and optimization, with applications to robotics and human-in-the-loop control. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Andrea Carron} is a Senior Lecturer at ETH Zürich.
 He received the bachelor’s, master’s, and Ph.D. degrees in control engineering from the University of Padova, Padova, Italy.
 During his master and Ph.D. studies, he spent three stays abroad as a Visiting Researcher: the first at the University of California at Riverside, Riverside, CA, USA, the second at the Max Planck Institute, Tubingen, Germany, and the third at the University of California at Santa Barbara, Santa Barbara, CA, USA.
 From 2016 to 2019, he was a Post-Doctoral Fellow with the Intelligent Control Systems Group, ETH Zürich, Zürich, Switzerland.
-His is research interests include safe-learning, learning-based control, multiagent systems, and robotics. \end{IEEEbiography}
+His is research interests include safe-learning, learning-based control, multiagent systems, and robotics. \end{IEEEbiography}.